GravityPDF/gravity-pdf-documentation/docs/v6/templates/leo.md

 ## Configuring

 All PDF templates have common settings that can be configured, such as font, security and PDF attachments, and we recommend [reviewing the PDF setup guide](../users/setup-pdf.md) to get a better understanding on all the available settings.
-All template-specific configuration is done from the *Template* tab, and below you'll find detailed information about each option available in *Leo*, what it does and how it alters the generated PDF.
+All template-specific configuration is done from the *Template* section, and below you'll find detailed information about each option available in *Leo*, what it does and how it alters the generated PDF.

 ### Main Heading
 * The main heading is included on the first page of your PDF, before any other content, on the top-left side (adjacent to the [Logo](#logo)).
 Merge tags are supported.